 Our ministries flow from our prayer life and give us the opportunity to use our God-given talents and gifts in service to others.
 We respond to requests for prayer, needs of the poor, those seeking meaning in their lives, and hungers for fellowship and peace.
 Our many activities also include serving on other non-profit boards and volunteering at the local food pantry, DayStar Hope run by our Sister Jean Abbott, OSB.
 We can always use your help in all we do!

 Thanksgiving Dinner for the Community

-Each Thanksgiving for the past 22 years, the Benedictine Sisters of Florida have served a home-cooked dinner for those who are alone or just can’t serve such a meal themselves.
+Each Thanksgiving for almost 30 years, the Benedictine Sisters of Florida have served a home-cooked dinner for those who are alone or just can’t serve such a meal themselves.
 The Annual Dinner is hosted with St. Anthony Catholic Church and made possible with the help of committed volunteers.
 Typically we serve over 200 meals and deliver to those who are home bound and the women and children at Sunrise Domestic Violence Shelter.
 Our volunteers love being a part of this ministry too!
 “People want to be together to celebrate God’s gifts of family and food.
 Some don’t have the chance because they are elderly, along or their family is having a difficult time and just can’t afford a big meal.
 That’s why we give not only a meal, but the opportunity to be together and share with others.” – Sister Mary David Hydro, OSB

 Lenten Soup Supper